TomerAberbach/website/private/posts/what-ive-worked-on-at-google.md

 projects I was not the only person who worked on it.
 Projects I worked on as part of my [20% time](https://builtin.com/software-engineering-perspectives/20-percent-time) are labeled with **_20%_**.
 The projects are ordered from most to least recent.

+- I co-led the implementation of [tabs in Docs](https://workspace.google.com/blog/product-announcements/new-generative-ai-and-security-innovations#:~:text=Tabs%20and%20personalization%20in%20Docs), which required a _foundational_ rearchitecture of the backend and frontend.

 - I delighted users with some easter eggs in Docs.
 Try typing [`@tictactoe`](https://www.instagram.com/reel/Cx3jQFbL072) or [`@fourinarow`](https://www.instagram.com/p/C2g0I3dt3LV)!&nbsp;**_20%_**

 - I [integrated generative AI into Docs](https://workspace.google.com/blog/product-announcements/generative-ai)!